Editor's Note: Windows 11 got its big Windows 11 2022 Update on September 20 — here's what’s new and how to get it.

-Windows 11 is coming this year, and it's bringing some pretty big changes to the Windows experience.
+Windows 11 has landed, and with it comes some pretty big changes to the Windows experience.
 Whether it's brand new capabilities or old functions with a new look, Windows 11 looks to have something new for pretty much everyone while still delivering the core functionality that has made Windows a staple of the computing world for more than three decades.
 You can read our Windows 11 review to see our impressions of the update.

 In the summer of 2021, Microsoft Chief Product Officer Panos Panay introduced the newest version of Windows by talking about the familiarity of childhood homes and favorite spaces, and that the new Windows is designed to create calm.
 "It's more than just an operating system," said Panay, "it's the fabric that's woven into our lives."

 The concept of continuity and familiarity is a big part of the Windows 11 release.
 In many ways, the latest version of Windows is the old version of Windows, but with more polish.

 As familiar as Windows 11 might be, there's still a lot that's changed.
 The programs you know are all still available and supported, but they'll be joined by Android apps, running as windowed programs on the desktop (though not right away — Microsoft's still fine-tuning that feature).
-Your favorite multitasking functions are getting upgraded with new Snap Layouts, and virtual desktops are getting better with more flexibility and features.
+Your favorite multitasking functions get upgraded with new Snap Layouts, and virtual desktops are getting better with more flexibility and features.

 From the icons to the toolbar to the fonts on screen, the newest version of Windows looks less cluttered, more refined and generally more intuitive than Microsoft is generally known for.

 And there are changes under the hood, from expanded input support for pen, touch and voice, and optimizations in gaming and security, and even promises of improved battery life thanks to improved system efficiency.
 Some lesser-used Windows 10 features are getting cut too from Windows 11 too, and Internet Explorer will not make an appearance in the new OS.

-Let's look at some of the biggest changes coming to Windows 11.
+Let's look at some of the biggest changes that have arrived Windows 11.